TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/ToDo/To Do.md

 20/03/2025
 - [x] Make the game all relative space.
 Allow the game to be attached to the portable console
 - [x] Import models into Unreal Engine
 - [x] Fix buttons up
 - [x] Set up my clicking interface.
 I might need a click on pressed and on released.
+- [x] Watch videos on GAS to learn
+08/04/2025
+- [x] Set up the Grid Wrap ability

 LATER:
 - [ ] Map picker